minima52/digital-garden/_pages/index.md

 <h1>Start Here</h1>

 <p>Hi!
 I'm May.
-You've stumbled upon a collection of notes that contain everything from musings, streams of consciousness to thoughts that have been incubating in my mind for awhile.
+This website serves as a public learning space where the things I document about myself helps facilitate learning and personal growth.
 Feel free to explore as you like by clicking on any link that interests you.</p>

 <p>This website contains a total of <b>33</b> pages and <b>6</b> notes.</p>